Andrew-Ih/Andrew-Ih/README.md

 ```
 🚀 Goals
-- Deepen my expertise in cloud-native architecture and distributed systems
+- Deepen my expertise in cloud-native architecture and distributed systems.
-- Contribute to open-source projects that solve real-world problems
+- Contribute to open-source projects that solve real-world problems.
-- Build developer tools and platforms that improve productivity and collaboration
+- Build developer tools and platforms that improve productivity and collaboration.
 ```

 <div align="center">